-(c) Qualifying federal court remands. - There are limited circumstances in which a federal court remand to the Board results in an automatic stay of an order of removal, deportation, or exclusion:
+(e) Federal Court Remands. - A federal court remand to the Board results in an automatic stay of an order of removal if:

-- o Board's decision before the federal court involved a direct appeal of an Immigration Judge's decision on the merits of the case (not including bond and custody determinations) - o Board's decision before the federal court involved an appeal of an Immigration Judge's denial of a motion to reopen deportation proceedings conducted in absentia under prior section 242B of the Immigration and Nationality Act
+- The Board's decision before the federal court involved a direct appeal of an Immigration Judge's decision on the merits of the case (excluding bond and custody determinations); or - The Board's decision before the federal court involved an appeal of an Immigration Judge's denial of a motion to reopen deportation proceedings conducted in absentia under prior INA § 242B.